-Following the announcements from Ohio Governor Mike DeWine and the city of Miamisburg, the HISTORY CENTER will be CLOSED to the public for the next FOUR weeks.
+Following the announcements from Ohio Governor Mike DeWine and the city of Miamisburg, the HISTORY CENTER will be CLOSED to the public until further notice.
 We do this out of a concern for our members and visitors.
 Our March membership meeting has been cancelled and our program for that evening will be rescheduled for a later date.
 Thank you for your continued support of the Miamisburg Historical Society.

 The Miamisburg Historical Society is a non-profit organization that brings people together to preserve the history of Miamisburg and our surrounding communities.
 Since 1967, we have continued to bridge the span between the past and the present through public education, social functions, and the preservation of our wonderful local landmarks.

 The first settlers in this are were a mysterious race called the Adena people.
 They built an enclosure of earthworks between three and ten feet high and fifty feet wide at the base.
 The earthworks enclosed their village, the site which now comprises downtown Miamisburg.

 Centuries later, the valley between the Great and Little Miami Rivers was the hunting grounds for the Miami Indians, a tribe of the Miami Confederation.
 Their villages were located on the west side of the rivera short distance north of town.